MG Software.

 How do we evaluate these tools?

-• Developer experience: tooling, ORM support, and documentation
+• Developer experience: quality of tooling, ORM support, migration tooling, and documentation

-• Cost and flexibility of the pricing model
+• Cost and flexibility of the pricing model, including predictability during growth and traffic spikes

 1. Supabase (PostgreSQL)

-Open-source Firebase alternative built on PostgreSQL.
-Supabase offers a complete backend with database, authentication, realtime subscriptions, storage, and edge functions — all from a single dashboard.
+Open-source Firebase alternative built on PostgreSQL that provides a complete backend platform.
+Supabase offers database, authentication, realtime subscriptions, storage, and edge functions from a single dashboard.
+The Pro plan starts at $25 per month with 8 GB storage and point-in-time recovery.
+Row-level security policies enable fine-grained access control directly at the database level.

 Pros

-• +Generous free tier for prototypes and small projects
+• +Generous free tier with 500 MB storage for prototypes and small projects

 Cons

-• -Edge functions are still more limited than dedicated platforms
+• -Edge functions are still more limited than dedicated serverless platforms

 2. PlanetScale (MySQL)